Gov. JB Pritzker touts education spending in new budget during Moline stop

 The budget also includes a $100 million increase for public universities and community colleges.

-Chair of the Senate Higher Education Sen. Mike Halpin, D-Rock Island, said providing more funding for higher education institutions remains a top priority for him since taking office in January 2017 as a house representative.
+Chair of the Senate Higher Education Committee Mike Halpin, D-Rock Island, said providing more funding for higher education institutions remained a top priority for him since taking office in January 2017 as a house representative.

-Halpin said he has been proud of leading the push for expanding funds for the AIM High merit-based scholarship program, providing funding to ease the price of textbooks at colleges and universities, and recruiting more teachers from minority communities.
+Halpin said he was proud of leading the push for expanding funds for the AIM High merit-based scholarship program, providing funding to ease the price of textbooks at colleges and universities, and recruiting more teachers from minority communities.

 The AIM High merit-based scholarship program received a $15 million increase.